 This grinder comes with extra accessories like a cleaning brush, carrying bag, and scoop.
 The grounds compartment is transparent and has painted-on measurements, so it’s easy to see how much you’ve ground.
 Unfortunately, the grinder feels cheap and doesn’t work well.

 You probably already know why you need a grinder — though we have some tips if you misplace yours.
 If you’d like a quiet, compact grinder that will consistently crush a small number of coffee beans, a hand-operated model could be for you.
 But which brand should you choose?

 Here are some things to remember:

 Any of our top three picks are great for the price.
 If you really care about your cup of coffee, you’re probably going to be fine with spending a little extra on your grinder.
-The good news with hand grinders is that unless you get them plated in gold and diamonds, they are ever going to be that expensive.
+The good news with hand grinders is that unless you get them plated in gold and diamonds, they are never going to be that expensive.
 Which is good because…

-And that’s OK.
-Again, these are better for camping or spending your time meditating over one cup in the morning.
+These are to be used with the understanding that they’re time-consuming and will eventually break down.
+Manual models are better for camping or spending your time meditating over one cup in the morning.
 We recommend a hand grinder just to slow down every now and then.
-The world moves too fast.
-Sometimes you need to really feel your morning cup.
-You need to be your morning cup.
+You might enjoy the feeling of crushing each bean.

 Here are some of our other grinder blog posts: